ionos-cloud/terraform-provider-ionoscloud/docs/resources/server.md

 - `ssh_key_path` - (Optional)[list] List of paths to files containing a public SSH key that will be injected into IonosCloud provided Linux images.
 Also accepts ssh keys directly.
 Required for IonosCloud Linux images.
 Required if `image_password` is not provided.
 - `image_password` - (Optional)[string] Required if `ssh_key_path` is not provided.
 - `type` - (Optional)[string] Server usages: [ENTERPRISE](https://docs.ionos.com/cloud/compute-engine/virtual-servers/virtual-servers) or [CUBE](https://docs.ionos.com/cloud/compute-engine/virtual-servers/cloud-cubes).
 This property is immutable.
 - `label` - (Optional) A label can be seen as an object with only two required fields: `key` and `value`, both of the `string` type.
 Please check the example presented above to see how a `label` can be used in the plan.
+A server can have multiple labels.

 > **⚠ WARNING**
 >